alexabush/problemSolving/interviewCake/greedyAlgs/onlinePoker/readme.md

 Coded out the n^2 solution, returning false when it should return true so starting debugging now

 Found bug, it was an off-by-one error.
 I had set a conditional to > 0, but I wanted >= 0 to include 0 index.

+## New Specs

+Want to do problem in linear time and constant space.

+Which I have no idea how to do.

+So.

+hm.
+So i'm reading through the interview cake content, and the answer seems somewhat similar to mergesort.

+We're just traversing the array and throwing out the current value from whichever array it's in (actually it might be even better to just incrememt a pointer).

+I've looked at a couple of the hints, but I think I can give this problem a go on my own at this point.

+## Brainstorming/Psuedocode 2

+1. I want to create an half1Index and half2Index
+2. I want to iterate over the array
+3. if the current card is the card at half1Index, incremement half1Index and continue
+4. else if the current card is the card at half2Index, increment half2Index and continue
+5. else return false

+Yay it works!

+So...linear runtime solution yeah?

+The only thing that changed was looking at the first value rather than looking through each half each time using indexOf.

+So.

+I should review this a bit more, but I think I'm pretty decent on the concepts.
+It's very similar to the join portion of merge sort.